Osteopathy is a form of manual (hands on) medicine first practiced in the 1870s in the US by Andrew Taylor Still, a physician and civil war surgeon.

 All Osteopaths are registered with APHRA (Australian Health Practitioners Regulation Agency) and the Osteopathy Board of Australia.

 Osteopaths love giving helpful and informative advice about improving your health and lifestyle choices.
 Your health is an investment in your future and good advice is invaluable!

 HICAPS claims are processed on site, as are Medicare refunds for EPC plans.

 Whether you want to maintain your current mobility and strength, improve how you are moving or recover from a new or old injury, ProActive Movement can help.

 What is ProActive Movement about?

-- It’s a structured program that is all about you and your movement goals
+- It’s all about you and your movement goals

 - Its about being able to do the things you love, with those you love.